×

 Osaka-born Shonen Knife blends Ramones and Beatles influences into fun punk-pop.
 Collaborated with Nirvana, their 1992 album Let's Knife gained wide acclaim.
 Despite lineup changes, founder Naoko Yamano remains.
 Known for hits like "Tomato Head" and lively, playful style, they keep charming audiences worldwide with albums like 2023’s Our Best Place.

-Getdown Services, Josh Law and Ben Sadler from Minehead, create catchy indie music in Bristol.
-Known for debut album *Crisps* (2023) and constant touring.
+Getdown Services, Josh Law and Ben Sadler from Somerset, create indie music in Bristol.
+They’ve released the album *Crisps*, multiple EPs, and tour extensively.

 Formed in 1988, Leftfield, originally Neil Barnes and Paul Daley, revolutionized dance music with their pioneering albums Leftism and Rhythm & Stealth.
 After a hiatus, Barnes returned with acclaimed albums Alternative Light Source and This Is What We Do, collaborating with artists like Jason Williamson and Tunde Adebimpe.
 Leftfield is renowned for their innovative live performances and Mercury Prize-nominated work.